Service mode in Azure SignalR Service

 Connection routing in Default mode

 In Default mode, there are WebSocket connections between hub server and SignalR Service called server connections.
 These connections are used to transfer messages between a server and client.
-When a new client is connected, SignalR Service will route the client to one hub server (assume you've more than one server) through existing server connections.
-The client connection will stick to the same hub server during its lifetime.
+When a new client is connected, SignalR Service routes the client to one hub server (assume you have more than one server) through existing server connections.
+The client connection sticks to the same hub server during its lifetime.
 This property is referred to as connection stickiness.
 When the client sends messages, they always go to the same hub server.
 With stickiness behavior, you can safely maintain some states for individual connections on your hub server.
 For example, if you want to stream something between server and client, you don't need to consider the case where data packets go to different servers.

 Important